 As well as exposing themselves to fines from the local authority, Nuneaton landlords could find themselves heavily out of pocket if one of their tenants decides to make a claim against them.
 For example, a landlord could be sued by someone who falls and is injured because a pathway has not been maintained.

 Landlords can also be liable for damage to adjacent properties, such as an overflowing gutter causing water damage to a neighbouring house.
+In such circumstances, they could be required to get in touch with water damage restoration minneapolis providers (or firms in their local region) and get it damages fixed.
 Analysis of the data shows that the number of liability claims being made against property owners has been steadily increasing in recent years.
+If this were to happen then they may have to talk with them about hiring repair consultants as well as see if they are liable to call in services similar to waterproofing in St Louis MO, for example, if it has the potential to happen again.

 Renting out a property can be a great way to cover your costs if you are unable to sell or want to hold on to a home and make some extra money from it, but it is not without risk.
 In order to mitigate those risks, we would always advise that you speak to a reputable agent who will help to guide you and show you how to protect yourself against many risks you may not have even considered.